14 Points For Management

 Dr Edwards Deming was the pioneer in the development of process control, quality and productivity improvement in Japan.
-This eventually led to the development of Kaizen / Toyota Production System / Lean / Lean Six Sigma.
-His renowned 14 points for management are still applicable in the present day in the implementation of Lean Six Sigma or any continuous improvement / productivity improvement initiative.
-These timeless wisdom are the essential foundation in the implementation of a sustainable Lean Six Sigma culture.
+This eventually led to the development of Kaizen / Toyota Production System / Lean.
+His renowned 14 points for management are still applicable in the present day in the implementation of any Lean, Six Sigma, Lean Six Sigma or Operational Excellence initiative.
+These timeless wisdom are the essential foundation in the implementation of a sustainable Continuous Improvement culture.

 Below is a condensation of the 14 points:

 - Create constancy of purpose toward improvement of product and service, with the aim to become competitive and to stay in business, and to provide jobs.

 - Adopt the new philosophy.
 We are in a new economic age.
 Western management must awaken to the challenge, must learn their responsibilities, and take on leadership for change.